 Storage – The Logistics of A Neighborhood Sharing System

-Decide whether the items will be stored in a central location or whether you’ll simply have a publically accessible list as to who owns what for people to arrange the shares between themselves.
-The former idea is usually easier to manage, and helps to avoid a few common problems (such as certain neighbors who contribute more than others).
+Decide whether the items will be stored in a central location or whether you’ll simply have a publicly-accessible list as to who owns what for people to arrange the shares between themselves.
+The former idea is usually easier to manage and helps to avoid a few common problems (such as certain neighbors who contribute more than others).

 Should you choose a central location, you’ll need to consider: